 - The New Balance 1500 v4 is a running shoe that’s designed to provide support for mild overpronators.
 It makes use of a stability post to support the arch and stabilize the stance of the wearer while taking each step.
 Additional midfoot support is afforded by the T-Beam, a TPU shank that acts as a foundation for the tendons and muscles of the foot-pad.

-- The upper unit makes use of engineered mesh which is similar to woven cloth.
+- The upper unit of this NB running footwear makes use of engineered mesh which is similar to woven cloth.
 It has breathing pores to accommodate air into the foot-chamber.
 A minimal overlay and underlay system helps in providing a secure fit that encompasses the vital sections of the foot.

 New Balance 1500 v4 size and fit

 The New Balance 1500 v4 was crafted using the standard measurements.
 It is capable of adhering to the expectations of runners when it comes to size.
 The available widths for the women’s version are B – Medium, D – Wide.
 The men’s iteration features the D – Medium and 2E – Wide width profiles.
 It utilizes the VL-6 last which makes use of a customary heel and toe-box height that is meant for running.

 Blown rubber is a material that offers protection against wear and tear, as well as traction during the activity.
 It also has a responsive configuration which means that it potentially adds a bit of cushioning and bounce to each step.